u-tomomi/heroku-buildpack-clamav/README.md

 ## Usage

 1. Login to your Heroku app dashboard and click on `Settings`.
 Then scroll to `Buildpacks`.
-2. At the bottom of the buildpack order (but before `heroku/ruby`), add the following two buildpacks, in the following order:
+2. At the top of the buildpack list, add the following two buildpacks, in the following order:
     + `https://github.com/heroku/heroku-buildpack-apt` (a buildpack offered by Heroku that adds support for apt-based dependencies)
     + `https://github.com/bradleymarques/heroku-buildpack-clamav` (this buildpack).
 3. Open your rails project.